Collin County Drug Crime Attorney

 Vigorous defense for adult and youthful offenders

-Collin County drug crime lawyer Stephanie Hudson represents adults and young people charged with felony and misdemeanor drug crimes in juvenile, state and federal courts.
+Allen TX lawyer Stephanie Hudson represents adults and young people charged with felony and misdemeanor drug crimes in juvenile, state and federal courts.

 Possession, manufacturing and distribution of drugs can bring tough penalties, even if this is your first offense.
-In Texas it is against the law to possess, manufacture, distribute or use illegal substances including narcotics, marijuana and heroin.
+In Texas, it is against the law to possess, manufacture, distribute or use illegal substances including narcotics, marijuana and heroin.
 It is also illegal to abuse prescription drugs.
 Whether you live in Plano or Mckinney, Collin County, drug crime attorney Stephanie Hudson will defend your drug charges.

 No matter how small your offense is, Stephanie Hudson understands that an arrest or conviction can have a big impact on your life.
 For a young person, doors to future opportunities may be closed forever.